 Quick Fix: Develop a Plan

 The best fix for this is to plan ahead.
 Disorganized content can easily be avoided with a storyboard or script.
-With ScreenPal’s scripted recording feature, you can stay organized and on point.
+With ScreenPal’s scripted recording and storyboarding features, you can stay organized and on point.
 You can type or import your script and edit your video to match.

 While editing, you can also trim out tangents or run-on elements to keep your video more focused using the cut tool.
 Whenever you make a cut, listen to it a few times, starting at least 15 seconds before to ensure the content makes sense and flows conversationally.